 File Names and Types

-If you use a Mac and the file does not have a three-letter extension, tick the show extension box when saving your file, or add one to the name.
+If you use a Mac and the file does not have a three-letter extension, tick the show extension box when saving your file.
 For example, add '.docx' on the end of Word documents, '.pdf' on the end of PDF documents, and '.xlsx' on the end of Excel files.

 In total file sizes should not exceed 60Mb.
 If you are submitting multiple files please upload a zip folder with the files inside.

-If you have trouble uploading your document, here are a couple of things to try:
+If you have trouble uploading your assignment submission, here are a couple of things to try:

 - Log out, log in and try again.
-Sometimes the server gets overloaded or your Java can crash (this is a program that computers use to upload docs to web).
+Sometimes the server gets overloaded or the Java can crash on your local machine.
+Restarting your browser or computer, restarts the Java.

-- If you already completed the assignment and clicked 'Submit' previously, you may be able to resubmit it a second time.
-Your lecturer will download the latest file you upload.
-If there is only one submission allowed for each assignment, you will need to contact your lecturer or the elearning helpdesk to 'allow' a second submission.
+- If you already completed the assignment and clicked 'Submit' previously, you may not be able to resubmit it a second time.
+If there is only one submission allowed for each assignment, you will need to contact your lecturer or the eLearning Helpdesk to 'enable' a second submission.

-Use a text editor for drafting your submission
+Use a text editor for drafting your text submissions

 It's always a good idea to draft your discussion messages and assignment submissions into a 'rich text file' (.rtf) using a text editor like NotePad or Wordpad or TextEdit before cutting and pasting into the submission field.